 2. Reduction in Medication Errors

-EHRs significantly minimize the risk of medication errors, among the most common causes of adverse events in healthcare.
+EHR for small practices significantly minimizes the risk of medication errors, among the most common causes of adverse events in healthcare.
 Their electronic prescribing (ePrescribing) systems ensure accuracy in medication orders, eliminating the risks associated with manual prescription methods.
 EHRs not only enhance patient safety but also improve the efficiency of the medication dispensing process.

 3. Environmental Impact and Sustainability